cran-task-views/Hydrology/Hydrology.md

     used for the pre-processing of semi-distributed large-scale hydrological and erosion models using catena-representation
     (WASA-SED, CATFLOW).
 GitHub only package.

+-   `r pkg("pRecipe")`: Designed with reproducible science in mind, pRecipe facilitates the download, exploration, visualization, and analysis of multiple precipitation data products(24 at the moment) across various spatiotemporal scales.

 -   `r pkg("lakemorpho")`: Lake morphometry metrics are used by limnologists to understand, among other things, the ecological